prominence-eosc/docs/running-jobs.md

 ```
 By default a 10 GB disk is available to jobs, which is located on separate block storage, i.e. not on a VM’s OS disk.
 For MPI jobs the disk is available across all nodes running the job.
 The default maximum runtime is 720 minutes.

+## Multiple tasks in a single job
+By default a job will run a single command inside a single container.
+However, it is possible to instead run multiple sequential tasks within a single job.